Two People Looking at Real Estate Model and Calculator

 Disclaimer: This is an example allocation.
 You should determine the right allocation for yourself based on your age, risk tolerance, and financial goals.

-If you're just getting started in private investing, you may want to consider something closer to a 55/35/10 portfolio, in which just 10% of your capital is allocated to alternatives.
+If you're just getting started in private investing, you may want to consider something closer to a 55/35/10 portfolio, in which just 10% of your capital is allocated to private markets (or other alternatives).

 2. Decide which investment(s) are right for you